99designs/gqlgen/docs/content/reference/directives.md

 menu: { main: { parent: 'reference', weight: 10 } }
 ---

 Directives act a bit like annotations, decorators, or HTTP middleware.
 They give you a way to specify some behaviour based on a field or argument in a generic and reusable way.
-This can be really useful for things like permission checks which can be applied broadly across your API.
+This can be really useful for cross-cutting concerns like permission checks which can be applied broadly across your API.

 **Note**: The current directives implementation is still fairly limited, and is designed to cover the most common "field middleware" case.